-Scour Inspections Taking Soundings from the When inspection activities

-bridge rail. require reaching or looking

-over the bridge rail the

-following requirements will be

-met: The deck surface will be

-free of debris that may pose a

-slipping or tripping hazard.

-Three points of contact

-(minimum) will be maintained

-at all times, two of which will

-be both feet flat on the bridge

-deck or sidewalk (the third can

-be a hand or arm) such that the

-body is braced at all times to

-prevent falling over.
-And, a

-safety Monitor will be used.

-The second person in the

-inspection team will be

-designated as a safety monitor

-and will have only the duties

-of observing for and alerting

-the inspector of hazards.

-l İ
+bridge rail. require reaching or looking over the bridge rail the following requirements will met: The deck surface will be free of debris that may pose slipping or tripping hazard.
+Three points of contact (minimum) will be maintain at all times, two of which wie be both feet flat on the bridge deck or sidewalk (the third of be a hand or arm) such that the body is braced at all times to prevent falling over.
+And, a safety Monitor will be used.
+The second person in the inspection team will be designated as a safety monit and will have only the duties of observing for and alerting the inspector of hazards. eed a ed fill ge can the or s